Canada Emergency Commercial Rent Assistance (CECRA)

 The program provides forgivable loans to commercial property owners who in turn will lower or forgo the rent of small businesses, nonprofit organizations and charities for the months of April, May, and June 2020 (“the Initial Period”).
-An extension to the program has been announced that extends the program to include the month of July 2020 (“the Extension Period”).
+Extensions to the program have been announced that extend the program to include the months of July and August 2020 (“the Extension Periods”).
 A valid and enforceable lease agreement must be in place prior to April 1, 2020 to be eligible for the program.

 The Prime Minister has indicated that relief for larger businesses is still under discussion with the provinces, but is expected to be announced soon.

 How the program works

 Commercial landlords will be eligible for interest-free forgivable loans to cover up to 50% of the monthly rent payments from eligible tenants for the Initial Period.
-They will also be eligible for interest-free forgivable loans to cover up to 50% of the monthly rent payments from eligible tenants for the Extension Period if the landlord applies for the Extension Period.
-These loans will be forgiven on December 31, 2020 provided that the landlord agrees to reduce the rent for eligible tenants by at least 75% for the Initial Period and the Extension Period (if applicable) and does not evict the tenant.
+They will also be eligible for interest-free forgivable loans to cover up to 50% of the monthly rent payments from eligible tenants for the Extension Periods if the landlord applies for the Extension Periods.
+These loans will be forgiven on December 31, 2020 provided that the landlord agrees to reduce the rent for eligible tenants by at least 75% for the Initial Period and the Extension Periods (if applicable) and does not evict the tenant.
 Landlords can apply for the loans through CMHC’s online application portal.
 Landlords must apply for all three months of the Initial Period at the same time and all impacted tenants must be included on the same application.
-Landlords may choose to exclude some or all tenants when applying for the Extension Period.
+Landlords may choose to exclude some or all tenants when applying for the Extension Periods.